-“Dimensionality and Anisotropicity Dependence of Radiative Recombination in Nanostructured Phosphorene”, Feng Wu, Dario Rocca, and Yuan Ping, Journal of Materials Chemistry C (Emerging Investigators themed issue), accepted, 2019, preprint: http://arxiv.org/abs/1903.11773
+5. “Dimensionality and Anisotropicity Dependence of Radiative Recombination in Nanostructured Phosphorene”, Feng Wu, Dario Rocca, and Yuan Ping*, Journal of Materials Chemistry C, (Emerging Investigators themed issue), 7, 12891, (2019).
+Cover Art.
+Preprint: arXiv:1903.11773

 Defects and doping can significantly modify the electronic structure, optical and carrier transport properties of transition metal oxides (TMOs).
-We coupled the Landau-Zener theory extended to non-adiabatic electron transfer with kinetic Monte Carlo samplings to compute small polaron hopping mobility in doped TMOs, understand polaron-defect interactions and identify dopants that can boost polaronic conduction in TMOs.
+We coupled the Landau-Zener theory generalized to non-adiabatic electron transfer with kinetic Monte Carlo samplings to compute small polaron hopping mobility in doped TMOs, reveal the fundamental mechanism that how dopants can improve polaronic conduction in TMOs.
+We also compute spectroscopic signatures of polaron and exciton states in TMOs.

 “Combining Landau-Zener Theory and Kinetic Monte Carlo Sampling for Small Polaron Mobility of Doped BiVO4 from First-principles”, Feng Wu and Yuan Ping, Journal of Materials Chemistry A, 6, 20025-20036 (2018). arXiv:1808.02507